bramble-lang/bramble-lang/design/rfc/README.md

 1. Documentation on any Compiler Interface changes.
 1. Unrecoverable States: these are the unrecoverable states where the compiler ought to panic.

+Viewer Changes
+1. Mocks: because the Viewer is a graphical interface all proposed changes should be accompanied with mocks.